-Box 6: Reuniting a nation after conflict
+BOX 6: Reuniting a nation after conflict

 "A critical dimension of the development challenge in post-conflict East Timor was making the transition from a military environment focused on conflict with a common enemy to a civilian administration facing complexity and uncertainty.
 People who spent a long time in a resistance movement develop finely honed skills based on solidarity and the survival instinct of their leaders.
 Disparate groups can be united by a common enemy.
 In peacetime, areas of shared interest must be found to prevent a splintered, fractious, and potentially confrontational political environment.
 Although the former vertical political power structures are no longer viable, transition to new systems take time.
 Conversion must be gradual.
-The old structures cannot be ignored while the new ones are being
+The old structures cannot be ignored while the new ones are being built."

-Excerpt of "Timor-Leste Ten Years After: What Have We Learned?" by H.E.
-Emilia Pires, Minister of Finance, Timor-Leste and Chair of g7+
+Excerpt from Timor-Leste Ten Years After: What Have We Learned? by H.E.
+Emilia Pires, Minister of Finance, Timor-Leste and Chair of g7+ Although increased public spending in infrastructure and public transfers has begun to stir a long-dormant economy, the emergence of the private sector remains impeded by several constraints.

-Upon request of the Secretariat of State for Private Sector Support and Promotion (SEAPRI), the ILO and SEFOPE designed jointly the "Business Opportunities and Support Services" Project, (BOSS, 2010-2015) to support the growth of micro- and small enterprises.
-With the support of ILO, SEFOPE was repositioned from a training provider to a business development service.
-This also includes the establishment of regulatory frameworks to support private sector growth develop key value chains and provide a platform for the delivery of accessible, clientcentred business support services.
+At the request of the Secretariat of State for Private Sector Support and Promotion (SEAPRI), the ILO and SEFOPE designed jointly the "Business Opportunities and Support Services" Project, (BOSS, 2010-2015) to support the growth of micro- and small enterprises.
+With the support of ILO, SEFOPE evolved from a training provider to a business development service.
+This also includes the establishment of regulatory frameworks to support private sector growth, develop key value chains, and provide a platform for the delivery of accessible, clientcentred business support services.
 SEFOPE was thus poised to play a leading role in promoting pro-poor economic development and expanding the opportunities for quality employment in the private sector.
-Linkages with other ILO institutional counterparts would enable the government to coherently address the challenge of increasing un- and underemployment.
+Linkages with other ILO institutional counterparts would enable the government to coherently address the challenge of increasing unemployment and underemployment.
 Based upon the successful joint-implementation of STAGE the 'embedded approach' was replicated at the request of SEAPRI.

-In light of the gains of the TIM-Works project, the ILO, and its institutional counterparts developed two complementary projects implemented in tandem: "Enhancing Rural Access", (ERA 2011-2015) and "Roads for Development", (R4D 2012-2016).
+In the light of the gains from the TIM-Works project, the ILO and its institutional counterparts developed two complementary projects implemented in tandem: "Enhancing Rural Access", (ERA 2011-2015) and "Roads for Development", (R4D 2012-2016).

-In the implementation of ERA, ILO's key government counterpart was again SEAPRI and joined by the Institute for Business Support (IADE).
-The design of R4D was prompted by a request of the Ministry of Public Works/Ministry of Infrastructure for ILO's technical assistance.
+In the implementation of ERA ILO's key government counterpart was again SEAPRI, joined by the Institute for Business Support (IADE).
+The design of R4D was prompted by the request of the Ministry of Public Works/Ministry of Infrastructure for ILO's technical assistance.

 Following the principle of the embedded approach or "working within", R4D was implemented by and through the counterpart institution.
-While both projects respond to government priorities to establish a coherent road network to address constraints to development and provide employment, ERA focuses on the rehabilitation and maintenance of rural roads by training contractors and communities.
-R4D is primarily responding to the request of the Ministry of Public Works for assistance in building its capacity to plan, budget and manage rural roads using appropriate labourbased technologies, as well to program its capital investment budget.
+While both projects reflect government priorities for establishing a coherent road network to address constraints to development and provide employment, ERA focuses on the rehabilitation and maintenance of rural roads by training contractors and communities.
+R4D is primarily a response to the request of the Ministry of Public Works for assistance in building its capacity to plan, budget and manage rural roads using appropriate labourbased technologies, as well to programme its capital investment budget.

 Together ERA and R4D represent the further integration and consolidation of key strategies.
-With ILO support, counterparts will work together to establish service delivery channels that leverage and support private sector development, provide training in labour based technologies and procurement processes, and support policy development that optimizes the potential for job creation and employment opportunities
+With ILO support counterparts will work together to establish service delivery channels that leverage and support private sector development, provide training in labour-based technologies and procurement processes, and support policy development that optimizes the potential for job creation and employment opportunities.

-2014 onwards: Forging Partnerships for the Future.
+2014 onwards: Forging Partnerships for the Future